jaideep-seth/GSoC19_POW_BTC1/README.md

 ### For Uploading:

-- python libtorrent used here.
+- **python libtorrent** used here.

-[python-libtorrent requires python2 and has package manager support for only Debian.]
+**[python-libtorrent requires python2 and has package manager support for only Debian.]**
 ```
 sudo apt install python-libtorrent
 ```
--First Place contents within ### ~/Uploading.
+-First **Place contents within ~/Uploading**.
 Then  To create the Message Digest of the contents, create a .torrent file of those contents and then start seeding them.
 ```
 python2 Uploading/seed_final.py
 ```